Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **A Decentralized Trusted Transaction Validation Protocol** that leverages **TEE features on mobile incl.
 TUI**, combined with **One Time Garbled Circuit** and **Visual Cryptography** to provide a **Trusted Authentication and Trusted UI layer** on user devices.

-The **Interstellar - Wallet Phase 1** W3F Grant Proposal focuses on two of the core components of the Interstaller solution:
+The **Interstellar - Wallet Phase 1** W3F Grant Proposal focuses on two of the core components of the Interstellar solution:

 - A substrate Off-Chain Worker OCW Garbled Circuit Factory GCF to manage an external garbled circuit generator service (designed to be used by substrate developers regardless of Interstellar solution)
 - An implementation of the Transaction Validation protocol in Substrate pallets to demonstrate the usage of GCF whithin a Substrate framework and with a mobile  Garbled Circuit evaluator client.